MiyoLinux/OpenBSD/usr/local/bin/readme.md

+hc-br (hot corner-bottom right), hc-tl (hot corner-top left), and hc-tr (hot corner-top right) are simple scripts that use xdotool to open certain applications when moving the mouse into a certain corner of the screen.

 All of the "menu" scripts are used by my Openbox menus in order to quickly change menus and to easily backup any of the menus if I have edited them.

 The "wallpaper-changer" script uses feh to change my wallpaper once every 10 minutes.
 The script is calling the wallpapers from ~/.wallpapers in my home folder.
 If you want to use it, but your wallpapers are in a different folder, you will need to edit the script to use the path to your wallpapers.
 You can also change the amount of time; in which, the script changes wallpapers if you want.